pazu1/OpenGymLog/README.md

-# OpenGymLog
+# QML Gym Log
-Simple gym log app for keeping track of training.

-Features:
-- Simple way to keep track of training
+Simple workout log application demo.
+Made with QML and C++.

+Basic features:
 - Creating and adding custom exercises
 - Light and Dark themes
 - Graph for visualizing progress

-# Build dependencies
+# Installation
-- Qt 5.13 or later
+- Install using Qt 5.13 or later

 - [How to install Qt](https://doc.qt.io/qt-5/gettingstarted.html)